About Connections Dental

 Following dental school, Dr. Choorapuzha completed his General Practice Residency (GPR) at the Minneapolis VA Medical Center.
 During the one-year residency, he received top honors for his speech “Kidney Disease and the Dental Practitioner” at the Minnesota Dental Association's Star of the North Meeting.
 It was also during this time that Dr. Choorapuzha met his wife, Lydia.

 After working for three years for a non-profit dental group in Minneapolis, specializing in geriatric and special needs patients, Dr. Choorapuzha returned to Pittsburgh.
-He is enjoying getting to know the community of his Oakmont practice, Connections Dental; he resides in the North Hills with his wife and their young son, Mark.
+He is enjoying getting to know the community of his Oakmont practice, Connections Dental; he resides in the North Hills with his wife and their young sons, Mark and Adam.

 Dr. Richard DeFilippo